Pulmonary Medicine (Pulmonology, Pneumologie)

-Are you looking for a pulmonary specialist (pneumologist) or a pulmonary clinic in Germany, Austria or Switzerland?
-With our doctor and clinic search for medical experts you will find experienced specialists and centers in the field of pneumology.
+Are you looking for a lung specialist (pulmonologist) or a pulmonary clinic in Germany, Austria or Switzerland?
+With our doctor and clinic search for medical experts you will find experienced specialists and centers in the field of pulmonology.

 Physiology of the lungs